Update: SSHRC Online System

 Applicants must complete the application form in accordance with accompanying instructions.
 Applications must be submitted electronically by an authorized research grants officer, or equivalent, from the host institution, or by a representative of the not-for-profit organization who has financial signing authority and is not participating in the project.

 Only those applicants who are successful in Stage 1 will be invited to apply in Stage 2.

 Applicants needing help while preparing their application should communicate with SSHRC well in advance of the application deadline.

 Quality and commitment of formal partnerships

-Applicants will be expected to include relevant documentation to allow for an informed evaluation of the quality and level of commitment of the proposed formal partnerships.
+If invited to submit a Stage 2 application, applicants should include relevant documentation to allow informed evaluation of the quality and level of commitment of the proposed formal partnerships.